apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**FDA approves first flu vaccine that can be self-administered at home**
+**Whooping cough cases are soaring.
+Can infecting people help test a better vaccine?**

-You can read more about it [here](https://www.cnn.com/2024/09/20/health/flumist-flu-vaccine-approved-self-administration/index.html).
+You can read more about it [here](https://www.cnn.com/2024/09/20/health/whooping-cough-cases-surging-human-challenge/index.html).

 ## Requirements
 - Python 3.8